-You and your family can see both exotic and native wild animalsat Maine'sanimal parks and zoos.
+You and your family can see both exotic and native wild animals at the animal parks and zoos in Maine.

 York's Wild Kingdom